-A lot of people I know settle (grow stagnant) or stop learning after they recieve their diploma.
+A lot of Filipinos I know settle (grow stagnant) or stop learning after they receive their diploma.

-This gives me a four year head start in the business world compared to people in my batch and as a result I also have an interesting combination of skills my peers and previous bosses told me that they couldn’t find anywhere else.
+This gives me a four-year head start in the business world compared to everybody in my batch and as a result I also have an interesting combination of skills my peers and previous bosses told me that they couldn’t find anywhere else.

 By the way what got you interested in considering me for the position?

 I learn with my body and from experience.